AlainS87/ai_challenge_2024/README.md

 2. Visit the OpenAI API portal [here](https://platform.openai.com/api-keys)
 ![api_page](src/docs/GPT_api_page.png)

 3. Generate a new API key to be used in your project.
+Be careful, you must set up a **billing method** to enable this API key to work for **gpt-4** model.
 ![key_generation](src/docs/key_generation.png)

 4. Copy down the API key.